tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management-oci-services-integration/access-and-utilise-rest-api-via-oci-cli/access-and-utilise-rest-api-via-oci-cli.md

   ![image of location of Cloud Shell icon](/../images/oci-cloud-shell-navigate.png)

-  The Cloud shell will open and may look something like this.
+  The Cloud Shell will open and may look something like this.
   ![image of Cloud Shell terminal](/../images/oci-cloud-shell-console.png)

   You can use the icons in the upper right corner of the Cloud Shell window to minimize, maximize, and close your Cloud Shell session.
   ![image of buttons on Cloud Shell](/../images/oci-cloud-shell-buttons.png)

- 3. In cloud shell add the following to get the fleet details.
+ 3. In Cloud Shell add the following to get the fleet details.
 You should have access to fleet_OCID from the last task.
     ```
     <copy>
     oci jms fleet get --fleet-id "<fleet_OCID>"